Customising your Koha catalogue 2025

 • HighlightOwnItemsOnOPAC and HighlightOwnItemsOnOPAC - Move items to the front and increase the font size from the patron’s home library.

-• OPACHighlightedWords – Choose if the patron's search terms are highlighted in the result and detail pages.
+• OPACHighlightedWords – Choose if search terms are highlighted in the result and detail pages.

 • NotHighlightedWords – Define stopwords that should never be highlighted.